The 5 Most Common Oven Issues to Watch Out For

 Major kitchen appliances, including the fridge, oven, and dishwasher, should each have their own circuit to help prevent breakers from tripping.
 Still, start your troubleshooting efforts by checking the junction box for tripped circuit breakers and making sure the appliance is plugged in.

 If the oven is receiving power, various issues could be preventing it from turning on.
-Common electric oven problems include a broken wire; a bad control, bake, or broil element; or the wrong amount of power coming to the unit.
+Common electric oven problems include a broken wire; a bad control, a bake, or broil element; or the wrong amount of power coming to the unit.
 Common gas oven problems include a faulty gas control, igniter, or valve.
 Because looking into these issues comes with a risk of electric shock, you should leave the troubleshooting to a professional.

 Oven Light Doesn’t Work